trinsic-id/v2-sdk/docs/reference/proto/index.md

 <a name="services-verifiablecredentials-v1-CheckStatusResponse"></a>

 ### CheckStatusResponse
-response object for update of status of revocation entry
+response object for checking the status of revocation entry

 | Field | Type | Description |